Fracture Surgery in Dallas & Frisco

 A broken femur fracture, or thighbone fracture, is fairly common.
 Internal fixation surgery is usually required to help fix a fractured femur bone.
 Most of the time, we use a surgical rod to help set and support the femur until it heals.
 One of our orthopedic surgeons may also need to add a plate to reinforce the rod.
 You may hear this surgery called open reduction and internal fixation of the femur (ORIF).

 When the ball portion of the upper arm breaks, is crushed or split, our orthopedic surgeons may recommend an arthroscopic shoulder surgery to repair or replace the broken shoulder joint.
 Shoulder joint replacement surgery may include repair of muscles in the area is they are also damaged at the time of the fracture or injury.
+If it turns out that you actually tore your rotator cuff, you may need arthroscopic rotator cuff repair.

 We use three main procedures to repair a hip fracture: